leosch-coding/firmware/Rough/notes.md

 HSI is the initial 'source' for sysclk after a reset

 It's clicked to me that to make our timer 1000 Hz, we need to derive a specific numerical value that will 'pass through' RCC and end up at 1000 Hz when it reaches the actual clock we're using.
-In this case, I've selected TIM2, since it seems like the easiest due to it being at the 'lowest' possible address in APB1
+In this case, I've selected TIM2, since it seems like the easiest due to it being at the 'lowest' possible address in APB1.

+To refine this, I now also understand that we're not passing in some arbitrary value at all.
+We're just configuring things to divide/multiply/etc this clock value to turn it into 1000 Hz.